petrsmid/newpecunia-bitcoin-exchange/Readme_BeforeDeploy.txt

 	 - disable sending confirming e-mails
 - setup SMS and e-mail for logging
 - configure correctly Unicredit connector
-- when deploying to a cluster reimplement Timer in trader and unicredit-connector
 - turn off recreating database schema.
 Turn off echoing SQL to log.
 - setup PostgreSQL 9.1 - do not forget to setup its memory, security and maybe another important things (easy documentation: https://help.ubuntu.com/community/PostgreSQL, create password for postgres linux user and start pgadmin3 as this user)